naeemkhedarun/NugetXray/readme.md

 # Installation

 NugetXray itself is a package available from [nuget](https://www.nuget.org/packages/NugetXray/).
+It has been compiled down to a native executable so a dotnet core installation is not needed.

 ```
-PS> nuget install NugetXray
+> nuget install NugetXray
 ```

+You can access the executable in the tools folder.

 ```
-PS> cd .\NugetXray*\tools
+> cd .\NugetXray*\tools
-PS> .\NugetXray.exe
+> .\NugetXray.exe
 ```

 ## Building from source

-You can close this repository and create your own package using the build script.
+You can clone this repository and create your own package using the build script.

 This application is built with [dotnet core](https://www.microsoft.com/net/core) so you will need to install the appropriate tools for your platform.

 ```
-PS> cd build
+> cd build
-PS> .\build.ps1
+> .\build.ps1
 ```

 # Commands